 Quantity surveyors are recognised by the ATO to be suitably qualified to estimate construction costs at a given point in time.
 The experience and research skills of your quantity surveyor will be able to effectively date and cost the works of a property and produce a timeline of the history of that property, for the purpose of calculating capital works or tax depreciation deductions.

 What this means to the investor, is that most of the improvements and additions completed on a property over time, even by previous owners, become eligible for tax depreciation for the current owners.
 The more substantial and recent the improvements and additions have been made, the greater the deductions are claimable.

-For a personalised, free desktop assessment of your property, with an obligation-free quote for service, click here!
+For a personalised, free desktop assessment of your property, with an obligation-free quote for service, visit “Get a free quote.”

 Renovations and Depreciation

-The purchasing of older or “cosmetically tired” properties for improvement and holding has becomes a very popular and often rewarding strategy for many property investors.
-The great news for investors in search of the “doer-upper” for investment purposes, is that all the work you do to improve the property in preparation can be eligible for tenants, increases depreciation, increasing the tax depreciation claims deductions available to you for that property.
+The purchasing of older or “cosmetically tired” properties for improvement and holding has become a very popular and often rewarding strategy for many property investors.

 Scrapping/Disposal of Assets